9.4.2. if Statements in Assembly

 While this may not seem like a big change, let’s look at the resulting assembly.

-Recall that the first and second parameters (x
+Recall that the first and second parameters (x and y) are stored in registers

 (gdb) disas getSmallest_csel Dump of assembler code for function getSmallest_csel: 0x0860 <+0>: sub sp, sp, #0x10 // grow stack by 16 bytes 0x0864 <+4>: str w0, [sp, #12] // store x at sp+12 0x0868 <+8>: str w1, [sp, #8] // store y at sp+8 0x086c <+12>: ldr w0, [sp, #8] // w0 = y 0x0870 <+16>: ldr w2, [sp, #12] // w2 = x 0x0874 <+20>: ldr w1, [sp, #12] // w1 = x 0x0878 <+24>: cmp w2, w0 // compare x and y 0x087c <+28>: csel w0, w1, w0, le // if (x <= y) w0 = x, else w0=y 0x0880 <+32>: add sp, sp, #0x10 // restore sp 0x0884 <+36>: ret // return (w0)

 This assembly code has no jumps.
-After the comparison of x
+After the comparison of x and y,

-moves into the return register w0
+x moves into the return register w0 only if x is less than or equal to y.

-The structure of the csel
+The structure of the csel instruction is:

 csel D, R1, R2, C // if (C) D = R1 else D = R2

-denotes the destination register, R1
+where D denotes the destination register, R1 and R2 are the two

-registers containing the values to be compared, and C
+registers containing the values to be compared, and C is the condition to be

 evaluated.

-As for the branch instructions, the C
+As for the branch instructions, the C component of the csel instructions indicates

 the condition on which the conditional select occurs.
 They are identical to those